 Finding the right VAR match for your business is critical because they will help you choose the right software, design it to meet your needs, and work with you to implement the software.
 That’s not where your relationship ends though… they will be a long term partner supporting you through the life of your software including upgrades and the addition of functionality over the years as your business grows and changes.
 As for Milestone, we look at our client relationships as long term.
 Many of our clients have been with us for 15+ years, continuing to work with us through upgrades and software changes.

 Choosing an ERP Software

-If you have followed the steps outlined in the previous pages choosing your ERP solution will likely be easier.
+If you have followed the software implementation plan outlined in the previous sections choosing your ERP solution will likely be easier.
 By this time you’ll have weeded out the solutions that haven’t met your requirements, and hopefully you’ve been able to eliminate VAR’s who you didn’t feel were the best fit for your company.If there are still multiple products that meet all of your criteria there are a few things to think about when making your final selection:

 - Your comfort level with the VAR

 - Your comfort level that the software will grow with you into the future

 - The ROI it will likely provide you with

 Go with your gut on what feels like the best fit for your company.
 You must feel confident that you have done your due diligence and that the solution you select will meet the requirements you defined early on in the process.
 Once you select your ERP software you know that the real fun will begin.